 An empathetic California Supreme Court, on some premise or other (the plaintiffs' contention was that the pro-traditional marriage proposition stripped gays of a fundamental right), could have lectured Californians on the need for a new order of matrimony.
 The court didn't.
 Amazing -- given that only a year ago the same court struck down an earlier ban on same-sex marriage as a violation of equal protection.

 The point here isn't, hooray, hooray for the suddenly enlightened justices of the Golden State.
-The point is, pause, see what can happen when a handful of lawyers decides, for whatever reason, what's best for all of us and how fast we ought to do it: no whining, no flinching, just
+The point is, pause, see what can happen when a handful of lawyers decides, for whatever reason, what's best for all of us and how fast we ought to do it: no whining, no flinching, just do it!

 The judge whose place she will take, David Souter, nice and interesting guy as he was alleged to be, was himself a sort of empathizing, let's-move-the-ball-forward kind of judge.
 Sonia Sotomayor won't immediately change the tenor of discussion and judgment on the court, but assuming the President reads her rightly she will certainly try.
 As will all future Obama candidates for the court we may yet rename the Society for the Advancement of Empathy in America.